awsdocs/amazon-s3-userguide/doc_source/configuring-bucket-key.md

 1. Choose an AWS KMS key:
    + Choose **AWS managed key \(aws/s3\)**\.
-   + Choose **Customer managed key**, and choose a symmetric customer managed CMK in the same Region as your bucket\.
+   + Choose **Customer managed key**, and choose a symmetric customer managed key in the same Region as your bucket\.

 1. Under **Bucket Key**, choose **Enable**\.